cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * The aforementioned Prio system {{CGB17}} allows for the privacy-preserving computation of a variety aggregate statistics.
 The basic idea underlying Prio is fairly simple:
-  1. Each client shards its input into a sequence of additive shares and distributes the shares among the aggregation servers.
+  1. Each client shards its measurement into a sequence of additive shares and distributes the shares among the aggregation servers.
   1. Next, each server adds up its shares locally, resulting in an additive share of the aggregate.
-  1. Finally, the aggregation servers combine their additive shares to obtain the final aggregate.
+  1. Finally, the aggregation servers send their aggregate shares to the data collector, who combines them to obtain the aggregate result.

   The difficult part of this system is ensuring that the servers hold shares of a valid input, e.g., the input is an integer in a specific range.
 Thus Prio